News

 The Madeira Chemistry Research Centre (CQM) of the University of Madeira is instrumental in the implementation of R&D activities in Chemistry and Biochemistry in the Autonomous Region of Madeira by promoting, side by side, postgraduate education, interaction with other National and International R&D Units and supplying services to the scientific and industrial communities.

-Currently, CQM develops its R&D activities in the areas of Natural Products and Materials, each with its own dedicated and multidisciplinary research group across five laboratories.
+Currently, CQM develops its R&D activities in the areas of Natural Products and Materials, each with its own research group using 11 specialized laboratories of common use, covering an area of more than 800 m2.

-CQM’s activities are also monitored by the External Advisory Board which is made up of worldly renowned and established scientists:
+CQM’s activities are also monitored by the External Advisory Board, which comprises renowned and established scientists.

 Ethical Principles